Frequently Asked Questions

 Learn more about silver tarnishing here.

-How should I store my jewellery to prevent tarnish?
+How should I store my jewellery?

 Store your jewellery in a cool, dry place away from direct sunlight.
-An airtight bag or a jewelry box with an anti-tarnish strip is ideal, as it helps reduce exposure to air and moisture.
+An airtight bag or a jewelry box with an anti-tarnish tab is ideal, as it helps reduce exposure to air and moisture.

 How can I remove tarnish from my silver jewellery?